EugeneOw/trading/README.md

 1. Set Up API Key:

-		Exract your Telegram Bot API key (from BotFather) and place it in the api_key_extractor.py file.
+		Extract your Telegram Bot API key (from BotFather) and place it in the api_key_extractor.py file.

 2. **Run the Script:**